owlbarn/tutorial/book/introduction/README.md

 We want this book to be relatively general so we have covered many topics in scientific computing.
 However, this means we cannot dive very deeply into each topic, and each of them per se is probably worth a book.
 When designing the chapters, we select those topics which are either classical (e.g. statistics, linear algebra) or popular and proven-to-be-effective in industry (e.g. deep neural network, probabilistic programming, and etc.).
 We strive to reach a good balance between breadth and depth.
 For each topic, we will try our best to list sufficient references to guide our readers to study further.

-Unlike from other data science books, this book can serve as a reference for other software architects building modern numerical software systems.
+Unlike other data science books, this book can serve as a reference for other software architects building modern numerical software systems.
 A big part of this book is dedicated to explaining the underlying details of Owl.
-Not only we will give you a bird's-eye-view of the overall Owl system, but also teach you how to build the system up and optimise each component step-by-step.
+Not only will we give you a bird's-eye-view of the overall Owl system, but also teach you how to build the system up and optimise each component step-by-step.
 If you use Owl to build applications, this book can serve as a useful reference manual as well.

 ## Structure of the Book